Pomegranate: Cultivars

 P. granatum has more than 500 named cultivars, but has considerable synonymy in which the same genotype is named differently across regions of the world.

-Several characteristics between pomegranate genotypes vary for identification, consumer preference, preferred use, and marketing, the most important of which are fruit size, exocarp color (ranging from yellow to purple, with pink and red most common), seed-coat color (ranging from white to red), the hardness of seed, maturity, juice content and its acidity, sweetness, and astringency.
+Several characteristics between pomegranate genotypes vary for identification, consumer preference, preferred use, and marketing, the most important of which are fruit size, exocarp colour (ranging from yellow to purple, with pink and red most common), seed coat colour (ranging from white to red), the hardness of seed, maturity, juice content and its acidity, sweetness, and astringency.

 Production and export

 The leading producers globally are India and China, followed by Iran, Turkey, Afghanistan, the US, Iraq, Pakistan, Syria, and Spain.
-During 2019, Chile, Peru, Egypt, Israel, India, and Turkey supplied pomegranates to the European market.
+In 2019, Chile, Peru, Egypt, Israel, India, and Turkey supplied pomegranates to the European market.
 Chile was the main supplier to the United States market, which has a limited supply from Southern California.
 China was self-sufficient for its pomegranate supply in 2019, while other South Asia markets were supplied mainly by India.
-Pomegranate production and exports in South Africa competed with South American shipments in 2012–2018, with export destinations including Europe, the Middle East, the United Kingdom, and Russia.
+Pomegranate production and exports in South Africa competed with South American shipments in 2012–2018, with export destinations including Europe, West Asia, the United Kingdom, and Russia.
 South Africa imports pomegranates mainly from Israel.